torproject/torspec/proposals/316-flashflow.md

 to measurement traffic as specified by a consensus parameter/torrc option.
 For a given ratio r, if the relay has handled x cells of measurement traffic recently, Tor then limits itself to y = xr/(1-r) cells of non-measurement traffic this scheduling round.
-The target will enforce that a minimum of 10 Mbit/s of measurement traffic is recorded since the last background traffic scheduling round to ensure it always allows some minimum amount of background traffic.
+If x is very small, the relay will perform the calculation s.t. x is the number of cells required to produce 10 Mbit/s of measurement traffic, thus ensuring some minimum amount of background traffic is allowed.

+[XXX teor suggests in [4] that the number 10 Mbit/s could be derived more intelligently.
+E.g. based on AuthDirFastGuarantee or AuthDirGuardBWGuarantee]

 ## FlashFlow Components